Solar power in New Zealand: Grid-scale plants

 In December 2021 Christchurch Airport announced it would be hosting a 150 MW plant at Kōwhai Park, to be scaled up over 30 years.
 On 30 December 2021 Island Green Power announced plans for a 200 MW solar farm in Waikato.
 In April 2022 Helios Energy announced plans for a series of farms with a combined output of 1 GW.
-In May 2022 Far North Solar Farm announced a partnership with Aquila Capital to build 1 GW of generation.
+In May 2022 Far North Solar Farm announced a partnership with offshore investment fund Aquila Capital to build 1 GW of generation.

-Proposed and under construction
+In May 2021 Lodestone Energy announced plans for five solar farms in the upper North Island, capable of generating 400 GWh annually.
+The 32 MWp Kohirā solar farm, northwest of Kaitaia, began generating electricity in November 2023.
+As the first solar farm to exceed 10 MW, Kohirā was also the first required to participate in the wholesale electricity market.

+As of September 2025, grid operator Transpower has 59 solar projects totalling 11,133 MW in its generation pipeline.
+Of those, eleven projects totalling 1,796 MW are in the delivery stage (i.e. detailed design or construction).